Virtual networks should have an associated networking driver.

 Any suggestion or review will be appreciated :)

-#3 Updated by Stefan Kooman about 5 years ago
+#3 Updated by Stefan Kooman over 5 years ago

 I was about to create a new ticket to make the current networking drivers more "smart", i.e. to allow for a host to specifiy which networking driver should be based on the type of virtual network when I came across this ticket.
 Our use case: be able to utilize vxlan support in OpenNebula for existing deployments (hypervisors) while maintaining openvswitch as primary virtual switch on linux based deployments (as vxlan support for openvswitch in opennebula is not (yet) there).
 We made a PoC combining both openvswitch and vxlan drivers in OpenNebula: